-Ok, this doesn’t exactly feel super off-the-beaten-path but it can be.
+Ok, this doesn’t exactly feel super off-the-beaten-path, but it can be.
 The best stores are near the Spanish Steps and Via Condotti.
-While everyone walks up and down the streets you’d be surprised how many people avoid going in the shops.
+Although everyone walks up and down the streets, you’d be surprised how many people avoid actually going into the shops.

-You can’t get a good deal on sunglasses or a purse if you compare it to Marshalls but you can get a good deal on these items if you compare it to how much it costs in NYC or LA.
-Expect an LV bag or nice pair of designer shades to cost about 2/3 of what you’ll pay stateside—even factoring in exchange rates.
+You can’t get a good deal on sunglasses or a purse if you compare it to Marshalls, but you can get a good deal on these items if you compare how much they cost in NYC or LA.
+Expect a Louis Vuitton bag or nice pair of designer shades to cost about two-thirds of what you’ll pay stateside—even factoring in exchange rates.

 Tucked back behind a quiet street in Testaccio lies Rome’s non-Catholic cemetery.
-It’s the resting place of poets Shelley and Keats, among other famous artists and politicians who couldn’t be buried on then Roman soil because of their religion.
+It’s the resting place of poets Percy Shelley and John Keats, among other famous artists and politicians who couldn’t be buried on then-Roman soil because of their religion.

-In the summer the shade will be more than welcome, and in the other months, you’ll have a unique and historically rich attraction practically to yourself.
+In the summer, the shade will be more than welcome.
+In the other months, you’ll have a unique and historically rich attraction practically to yourself.

 6. Go Out for a Rooftop Aperitivo